What is Rosacea?

 Patients with rosacea commonly report flushing as a preceding symptom and identify clear triggers of flushing: sun exposure, stress, hot and cold weather, temperature changes, physical exercise, hot beverages, alcohol consumption, and spicy foods.
 Rarely, medications (such as niacin used for cholesterol or vasodilators) are a cause of flushing that exacerbates a flare of rosacea.

 The etiology of rosacea is unknown.
 Investigators hypothesize that rosacea stems from a constellation of abnormalities of skin, including of small cutaneous blood vessels and nerves, the surrounding connective tissue and an abnormal inflammatory response.
 Chronic inflammation is the hallmark of rosacea, underlying many of the clinical signs and symptoms of the disease.
 Recent studies have highlighted the role of key innate immune factors, including antimicrobial peptides (cathelicidin, LL-37, beta-defensins), serine protease enzymes, and Toll-like Receptors (TLRs) in mediating inflammation.
 The articulation between the cutaneous nervous system and vasculature, largely through key neuropeptides, may also promote inflammation and may also underlie the complaint of stinging or sensitivity of skin that is frequently reported by patients with rosacea.
 The contribution of the commensal cutaneous mite, Demodex folliculorum, is speculated, as patients with rosacea have been characterized to have numerous mites and pathways have been identified that link these mites back to key immunologic mediators known to play an important role in pathogenesis of rosacea.
 Demodex mites may play a particularly important role in underlying the rare papulovesicular variant of rosacea, which is best treated by therapies that target this cutaneous mite.
+The efficacy of a newly approved agent, topical ivermectin 1% cream, whose dual mechanisms include anti parasitic activity, suggest the importance of this cutaneous mite in the pathophysiology of disease.

 There is currently no definitive cure for rosacea.
 The most important principle of rosacea therapy is that it is a chronic condition that must be managed over time.
 Despite the best treatment plans, patients commonly relapse and remit.
 Still, avoidance of triggers is the foremost recommendation, and thus patients with rosacea must be counseled carefully to their pivotal role in managing their own disease through trigger avoidance.
 Treatment is discussed in Therapeutic Strategies.
 Most patients with rosacea will require some type of additional treatment on a long-term basis for maintenance of their disease.
 For the most common feature of rosacea, lasers and intense pulsed light devices have been used for telangiectasia and redness with variable efficacy.
 Topical brimonidine gel (Mirvaso) is a recently approved medication indicated for the treatment of facial erythema in rosacea, representing a novel approach to the treatment of ET rosacea.